Kaunak-stack/Floppy-Bird-Game-/README.md

 2. Install PyGame from [here](http://www.pygame.org/download.shtml) or type pip install pygame on the terminal

-3. Clone this repository: `git clone https://github.com/sourabhv/FlappyBirdClone.git` or click `Download ZIP` in right panel and extract it.
+3.For installing the game `Download ZIP` in right panel and extract it.

 4. Run `python flappy.py` from the repo's directory